 The District has been named in connection with one count seeking to foreclose a lien for amounts allegedly unpaid under a construction contract to which the District was not a party.
-As of the date of the report, a judgement to the likelihood of an unfavorable outcome or estimate of any potential loss cannot be made.
+On February 18, 2025, an order was entered dismissing all claims as to the District with prejudice.
+That order was not appealed.
+No outstanding claims remain against the District.